 Many states in India observe Good Friday which is before Easter as a gazetted holiday.
 Thus, taking the long weekend as an opportunity, people generally go on vacations along with their loved ones and make some unforgettable memories for themselves.

 In India, the festival of Easter is celebrated with great gusto in places like Goa, Mumbai, and Kochi.
 This might be so because, in all of these Indian travel destinations, you will come across a considerable number of the Christian population.

-4. Easter Celebrations at Visakhapatnam.
-Here, Christian devotees can be seen holding candles and singing hymns in the honour of Lord Jesus.
+In Visakhapatnam, Christian devotees can be seen holding candles and singing hymns in honour of Lord Jesus.
 Many Christians also go to the cemetery in the mornings to light candles and offer flowers to the graves of their loved ones.

-By Road.
 Depending upon your geographical location, you can also plan a trip to Goa via its well-maintained road networks.
-For travelling, you can either take your own vehicle or even consider travelling via a cab or interstate buses.
+For travelling, you can either take your own vehicle or even consider travelling via a cab or interstate bus.

 Two of the major Indian railway stations of Goa are Madgaon and Vasco da Gama.
 Both of them are very well connected with other Indian states and cities.
 After you deboard at the station, you can cover the remaining distance by some means of public transport like a cab.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.